‘Nobody can stop it’: Makhachev outclasses Della Maddalena at UFC 322

 All three judges scored the contest 50-45 as Makhachev became the 11th fighter in UFC history to hold titles in two different weight classes.

-Della Maddalena – who ended an 18-fight career win streak, that featured 14 finishes – walked out of the cage without conducting the traditional post-fight interview and lost his first title defence since he beat Belal Muhammad via unanimous decision in May to wrest away the welterweight championship.
+Della Maddalena – who ended an 18-fight career win streak that featured 14 finishes – walked out of the cage without conducting the traditional post-fight interview, and lost his first title defence since he beat Belal Muhammad via unanimous decision in May to wrest away the welterweight championship.

 In the co-headliner, Zhang Weili’s dream of joining the elite group of double-champions came up short as the wily Shevchenko out-pointed her in another dominant performance to retain the flyweight crown.